petersatsuse/azure-compute-docs/articles/virtual-machines/trusted-launch-existing-vm-gen-1.md

 ## Roll-back

-Azure VM once upgraded to Trusted launch cannot be rolled back to Gen1 configuraiton.
+Azure VM once upgraded to Trusted launch can't be rolled back to Gen1 configuration.
 You can [disable Trusted launch](trusted-launch-existing-vm.md#roll-back) to roll-back VM from Trusted launch to Gen2 (Non-Trusted launch) configuration.

-Use the Backup or Restore point of Gen1 VM taken prior to upgrade and restore entire VM along with disks to roll-back fully to Gen1 VM.
+Use the Backup or Restore point of Gen1 VM taken before upgrade and restore entire VM along with disks to roll-back fully to Gen1 VM.

 ## Known issues